 - will defend their dissertation thesis in the eighth semester at latest.

-Both scholarships are conditioned upon the excellent study results (primarily upon publications).
-In case if the applicants’ academic results are similar, preference will be given to those active at the department (attending Research meetings, assisting etc.).
+Both scholarships are conditioned upon excellent study results (primarily upon publications).
+In case if the applicants’ academic results are similar, preference will be given to those active at the department (attending Research meetings, participating in working groups etc.).
 Terms might change.